Shia Rights Watch

 Shia Rights Watch (SRW) is an organization that works to defend justice and rights for Shia Muslims around the world.
-It is the first of its kind, a non-governmental, not for profit, organization that bases research and advocacy from case studies and reports, hands on experience, field education and policy changing, headquartered in Washington D.C.
+It is the first of its kind, a non-governmental, non-profit, organization that bases research and advocacy from case studies and reports, hands on experience, field education and policy changing, headquartered in Washington D.C.
 By working with victims, humanitarian organizations, journalists and its network of over 600 active members, SRW publishes reports and articles that help to spread awareness of the many human rights abuses committed against the Shia Muslim population throughout the world.

 Activities

 Shia Rights Watch aims to protect the rights of Shia Muslims through investigative research and targeted advocacy.
 Its worldwide network provides SRW with the resources to publish detailed reports and articles that shed light on the human rights violations committed every day.
 The organization goes through media, old and new, and take note of the reports that are being made on Human Rights violations to Shia Muslims around the world.
 If a media outlet, newspapers or blogs for example, reports on the violent acts and Anti-Shi'ist activities in a light that is honest, unbiased reporting, the organization contacts that media and thanks the author or other organization on the importance of reporting these violations.
 The organization publicly condemns any reports that justifies violence or entire events itself, trying to raise awareness and bring the violations to the attention of the people.